-NEET 2020: Application Form (Released), Exam Date, Eligibility, Syllabus
+NEET 2020: Application Correction (Started), Exam Date, Syllabus

-NEET 2020 application process has been started from 2nd December 2019.
-It will be conducted Once in a Year in Offline mode.
+NEET 2020 Application Correction has been started from 15th January 2020.
+The exam will be conducted Once in a Year in Offline mode.
 National Testing Agency (NTA) conducts the NEET exam.

 NTA will organize the examination on 3rd May 2020.
 National Eligibility cum Entrance Test (NEET) is a national level medical entrance exam.
 It is organized to provide admissions in MBBS, BDS & Ayush Courses.